Metrink/croquet/src/site/sphinx/003-user-manual.md

 ### Fine Grain Control

 Normally you will want to set Croquet into either development mode or deployment mode and forget about the details.
 However, in some cases it can be useful to have more fine grain control over the different aspects of development vs deployment mode.
-Croquet enables this through a series of settings controled by the YAML file:
+Croquet enables this through a series of settings controlled by the YAML file:

 - ``minify_resources``: false in development mode
 - ``strip_wicket_tags``: false in development mode